vikasbhadoria69/My-tableau-work./README.md

 1. Analyses of Indian 2014 elections using tableau.
+Here I have done some analyses on Indian elections 2014 using tableau.
+The graphs and analyses are included in the pdf above.
 The dataset is taken from https://data.world/datasets/india